 3. Create a consistent testimonial program for you to gain quality testimonials and so customers feel they are being listened to.
 The Kudobuzz Testimonial and Review system works well for this.

 4. Make an online forum where customers talk to each other, share ideas and constantly think about your products.
 (This also brings people back to your site.)
-Try out the Muut Shopify add-on for forums.

 5. Send out automated receipts that include upsells and promotions to convince them to come back and buy a little extra.
 Receiptful is my best recommendation for automated receipts.